-There are no guarantees, of course, but most of us can lower our chances of getting colon cancer in several ways: don't eat too much red meat, don't get heavy, don't smoke, and get some exercise.
+There are no guarantees, of course, but most of us can lower our chances of getting colon cancer in several ways: don't eat too much red meat, don't get heavy, exercise, and for heaven's sake, don't smoke.

 Starting at about age 50, regular screening — colonoscopy is increasingly favored — improves the chances of avoiding colon cancer and also of surviving even if you do get it.
+Screening works because colon cancer is usually a slow-growing disease that starts with adenomatous polyps, small, protuberant growths inside the colon that may contain precancerous cells.
 Screening tests are designed to find these polyps so doctors can remove them before they become cancerous.

 Reasons we procrastinate

 But the fact of the matter is that most of us tend to put off screening tests, perhaps especially so the ones for colon cancer.
 The fecal occult blood test involves gathering stool samples.
 Sigmoidoscopy and colonoscopy require cleaned-out colons.
 The preparation, which involves a heavy-duty laxative and then a lot of time in the bathroom, can be something of an ordeal.
 Many people say the preparation for the procedure is more unpleasant than the procedure itself.

 So-called virtual colonoscopy might be more appealing.
 This test lets the doctor view the colon from the outside with a CT scanner instead of from the inside with an endoscope, so it's less invasive and can't cause an accidental perforation of the colon, a one-in-a-thousand occurrence with regular colonoscopy.
 But for now, it still requires a cleaned-out colon, and it remains virtual only if polyps aren't found.
 If they are, you will need a regular colonoscopy to have them removed.
 Besides, virtual colonoscopy is still considered experimental and may not be covered by insurance.